 Criticism of Kolb’s Experiential Learning Theory

-While Kolb’s Experiential Learning Theory remains a popular model, it has been widely criticised.
+While Kolb’s experiential learning theory remains a popular model, it has been widely criticised.

-In addition, learning styles may not stay stable over time.
+Furthermore, our learning styles may not stay stable over time.
 Kolb’s theory does not take this into account.
 Kolb, however, has responded to this critique in his later research, which now includes external validity evidence.

 Lastly, some critics argue that Kolb’s model has very little empirical support.
 For instance, learning styles have become a somewhat controversial topic in the L&D landscape.
+In fact, our self-defined learning style does not seem to have any real impact on educational outcomes.

 Applications of Kolb’s Experiential Learning Theory

 Both Kolb’s learning styles and cycle are used in various different industries to identify strengths, weaknesses and preferences.
+For instance:

-Both Kolb’s learning styles and cycle are used by educators to critically evaluate the learning provision made available to their audience.
 Using Kolb’s methods helps them to design and create more appropriate and personalised training interventions.
-Identifying these individual styles also helps learners to learn more effectively.
+Identifying individual styles also helps learners to learn more effectively.

-Experiential activities inside the classroom include, for instance:
+Experiential activities inside the classroom include:

-- Field trips
+• Field trips

-- Art projects
+• Art projects

-- Science experiments
+• Science experiments

-- Role-playing exercises
+• Role-playing exercises

-- Reflection and journaling
+• Reflection and journaling

-- Opportunities for internship
+• Opportunities for internship

-- Interactive classroom games
+• Interactive classroom games

 Creating training interventions that reflect all four components of the learning cycle is an ideal approach.
 This helps support each student’s learning preference, which increases the likelihood that they will engage with their content.